The Raven

 Cover of "Poem Delivered..."

-Today, the Exposition is chiefly remembered as the site of President William McKinley’s assassination on 6 September 1901.
-But before that momentous event, one of the biggest novelties was electricity: the fair was lit by Nicola Tesla’s new three-phase alternating current, powered by Niagara Falls, twenty-five miles away.
+The Exposition was a big success, and more than eight million visitors attended.
+Today, the Fair is remembered chiefly as the site of President William McKinley’s assassination on 6 September 1901.
+But before that momentous event, the biggest novelty was electricity: the fair was lit at night by Nicola Tesla’s new three-phase alternating current, powered by Niagara Falls, twenty-five miles away.

 Robert Cameron Rogers (1852-1912)